Xananax/fs-meta/readme.md

 An API for the file system that can be used from a REST-like interface (or sockets).
 It does arguments checking, is pluggable in an express server, is self documenting.
 It also fetches additional information about files that is not available with the regular `stat`.
 It does it's best to be cross-platform and resilient to Ms Windows idiosyncrasies.
-It also exposes an interface to group files into selections, which can serve to mark files to be copied, or tag files, or whatever your purpose may be.
-Selections can be persisted through the use of simple adapters.

 ---